E-Bikes and Scooters FAQs

 Care and Maintenance

-• When you charge your e-bike battery for the first time, charge it for long 6-12 hours.
+- When you charge your e-bike battery for the first time, charge it for long 6-12 hours under supervision.
 It helps to condition the new battery cells.

-• For long-term storage, drain the battery at about 50%-80% of its full capacity before storing.
+- For long-term storage, drain the battery at about 50%-80% of its full capacity before storing.
 When the battery is not used for a long time, charge at least once every three months.
+Completely draining the battery outside this range may cause permanent damage to the battery cells and void the warranty

 Electric bikes are made of exactly the same materials as regular bikes added with electric components.
 Therefore, maintaining an e-bike is similar to a regular bike.
 You need to keep the chain lubricated, regularly check the tyre pressure and keep eyes on screws.
 It is also recommended to keep cleaning the electronic parts, follow the best practices to charge the battery etc.